LegumeFederation/lorax/README.rst

 Server for Phylogenetic Trees
 =============================

-``lorax`` "speaks for the trees" by calculating and serving up multiple sequence alignments and phylogenetic trees.
+lorax "speaks for the trees" by calculating multiple sequence alignments and trees.

 How does lorax calculate multiple sequence alignments?
 ------------------------------------------------------